A Look At The Best Tennis Players Of 2023

 With both Federer and Nadal out of the equation, 2023 effectively saw the two survivors of the quartet, Novak Djokovic and Andy Murray, competing against veterans and next-gen players alike.
 While the former won two Grand Slams and reached the final of a third, Murray has not been at his imperious best this year.

 The list of veterans saying goodbye to tennis extends to the women’s game as well.
-September 2022 saw Serena Williams, one of the most decorated tennis players of all time, retire from professional tennis.
+September 2022 saw Serena Williams, one of the most decorated tennis players ever, retire from professional tennis.
 Her famous rival from Russia, Maria Sharapova, had already quit the sport in 2020.
 With stalwarts exiting the women’s tennis landscape, the throne of absolute dominance lies barren and is up for grabs.

 While there is no absolute King or Queen in the world of tennis anymore, 2023 is surely an exciting time to be a tennis fan as the world continues to look for new legends to root for.
 On that note, we try to answer the question of who the best tennis players in 2023 are.